endonoh0/cash_n_carry/README.md

 # Cash n' Carry

-An app where you can put different types of things up for sale and let buyers find the items they are looking for quickly, and easily contact sellers.
+An app where you can put different types of things up for sale and let buyers find the items they are looking for quickly, and easily contact sellers using a web socket.

 ## Screenshots